microsoft/fluentui/docs/react-v9/contributing/dev-workflow.md

-git checkout master // Switches to master git pull upstream master // Syncs your local master with the latest version of master at the origin git checkout your-fancy-branch // Switches to your branch git rebase master // Tacks your commits onto the end of master.
+git checkout master // Switches to master git pull upstream master // Syncs your local master with the latest version of master at the origin git checkout your-fancy-branch // Switches to your branch git rebase -i master // Tacks your commits onto the end of master.
+Force is necessary since rebase changes history.
 ```

 Resolve any conflicts in your editor.